ray155093/azure-docs.zh-tw/articles/event-hubs/event-hubs-resource-manager-namespace-event-hub-enable-archive.md

     "false",
     "true"],
     "metadata":{
-        "description":"Enable or disable the Archive for your Event Hub" }
+        "description":"Enable or disable the Archive for your event hub" }
  }
 ```